sveronneau/openstack-cli-scripts/README.md

   1. Remove a nova-compute node from nova services (execute after Disable-Compute.sh).

 1. Remove-OSD.sh
-  1. Remove a OSD from Ceph cluster.
+  1. Remove a OSD from a Ceph cluster.

+1. Remove-Ceph-Host.sh
+  1. Remove and delete all DOWN OSDs from a host then removes the host from the CRUCH Map.

 ## Mirantis OpenStack Specific Scripts